obiwanjacobi/Zlang/docs/compiler/meta.md

 well_behaved_code
 ```

-> A `#` symbol not at the current scope indent position, does not start a new scope.
+> A `#` symbol not at the start of the current scope indent position, does not start a new scope.

 > TBD: A file level scope 'options' pragma that executes all pragmas for that file.